trickerer01/RV/README.md

 ### How to use
 ##### Python 3.7 or later required
 - RV is a cmdline tool, no GUI
-- It consists of 2 main download modules: `pages.py` for pages scanning, `ids.py` - for video ids traverse
+- It consists of 2 main download modules: `pages.py` for pages scanning, `ids.py` - for video ids traversal
 - Invoke `python pages.py --help` or `python ids.py --help` for possible arguments for each module (the differences are minimal)
 - See `requirements.txt` for additional module dependencies

+#### Search & filters
+- RV provides advanced searching and filtering functionality
+- Search (pages only) is performed using extended website native API (see help for possible search args)
+- Initial search results / ids list can be then filtered further by using *extra tags* (see help for additional info)

 #### Tags
 - Refer to `rv_tags.list` file for list of existing tags.
 Any tag you use must be a valid tag.
 That is, unless you also utilize...
 - Wildcards.
 In any kind of tag you can use symbols `?` and `*` for 'any symbol' and 'any number of any symbols' repectively.
 Tags containing wildcards are not being validated, they can be anything
-- Keep in mind that in tags all spaces must be replaced with underscores - tag names are all unified this way for convenience
+- Keep in mind that in tags all spaces must be **replaced_with_underscores** - tag names are all unified this way for convenience

 #### Additional info
 1. `OR` / `AND` groups: